 It’s never too late to begin a career in teaching!
 All it takes is a real knack to pass on knowledge, a teaching style and dedication to making a difference.

-You are here because you consider being a pedagogue and are seriously considering to build a career in teaching.
+You are here because you consider being a pedagogue and are seriously considering building a career in teaching.
 That’s the right path.
 This avenue of continuous learning and education is the most rewarding and satisfying career, not to forget, the most enriching experience.

 Leadership skills, teaching methodology, soft and hard skills are all tested once you get into teaching.
 This shows how being an effective teacher is not a one day task and not a mere transfer of knowledge.